-Every experience is worth its salt and as a team we learned not to complain.
+Every experience is worth its salt and as a team, we learned not to complain.
 Our camaraderie grew thicker and bonds stronger.
-The clear starry skies, the ebbing fire place, the refreshing hot tea, and the kindness of our Himalayan hosts kept our spirits high and pace going.
+The clear starry skies, the ebbing fireplace, the refreshing hot tea, and the kindness of our Himalayan hosts kept our spirits high and pace going.
 On successful completion of the project, we remembered not just the hardships but the comfort and warmth we received at one of the coldest places on earth.
-I can say with immense “pride” that this project has not only made our borders safe, it has helped us appreciate life in its simplest form.
+I can say with immense “pride” that this project has not only made our borders safe, but it has also helped us appreciate life in its simplest form.

 Do you remember any experience that changed your life too?

 Put simply, WiFi is a technology that uses radio waves to create a wireless network through which devices like mobile phones, computers, printers, etc., connect to the internet.
 A wireless router is needed to establish a WiFi hotspot that people in its vicinity may use to access internet services.
 You’re sure to have encountered such a WiFi hotspot in houses, offices, restaurants, etc.